InteropIO/finsemble-seed/src/services/datamigration/README.md

 ## Testing

-1. Check out the `recipes/DataMigration` granch.
+1. Check out the `recipes/DataMigration` branch.
 1. Do **not** clear any caches.
 1. Begin Finsemble with `npm run dev`.
 1. Expected: A "Migration" component appears.
 For demonstration, it: